 Jobs with Inequality: Financialization, Post-Democracy, and Labour Market Deregulation in Canada (University of Toronto Press, under review).

 "Post-Democracy and the Politics of Inequality: Explaining Policy Responses to the Financial Crisis and the Great Recession" in The Austerity State, Stephen McBride and Bryan Evans (eds).
-Toronto: University of Toronto Press, forthcoming fall 2017.
+Toronto: University of Toronto Press, 2017.

 “Neoliberalism, Inequality, and Austerity in Rich World Democracies” in Orchestrating Austerity, Stephen McBride and Donna Baines (eds).
 Halifax: Fernwood Publishing, 2014